L13/vscode-projects/README.md

 * `l13Projects.workspace.ignore` - The folders which should be ignored.
 * `l13Projects.subfolder.folders` - The folders to search for subfolders.
 * `l13Projects.subfolder.ignore` - The folders which should be ignored.
 * `l13Projects.sortWorkspacesBy` - Sort workspaces by name, simple or type.
 	* `Name` - (default) Sort all workspaces by name.
 	* `Simple` - Group all workspaces by simple type.
 	* `Type` - Group all workspaces by type.
+* `l13Projects.initialFavoriteGroupsState` - Set the initial state of a favorite group.
+	* `Remember` - (default) Remember the collpased and expanded state of each group.
+	* `Collapsed` - Show all groups collapsed at start.
+	* `Expanded` - Show all groups expanded at start.
-* `l13Projects.initialWorkspacesGroupState` - Set the initial state of a group.
+* `l13Projects.initialWorkspaceGroupsState` - Set the initial state of a workspace group.
 	* `Remember` - (default) Remember the collpased and expanded state of each group.
 	* `Collapsed` - Show all groups collapsed at start.
 	* `Expanded` - Show all groups expanded at start.